pajapro/fastlane-plugin-changelog/README.md

 ## Getting Started

 This project is a [fastlane](https://github.com/fastlane/fastlane) plugin.
-To get started with `fastlane-plugin-changelog`, add it to your project by running:
+To get started with `fastlane-plugin-changelog` add it to your project by running:

 ```bash
 fastlane add_plugin changelog